 The current view mode is shown in the status bar at the bottom of the viewer.
 You can also click on this pane to change the view mode.

-When no operational mode is selected, clicking and dragging with the left mouse button displays the distance from the clicked point to the mouse cursor.
+When no operational mode is selected, clicking and dragging with the left mouse button displays the distance and angle from the clicked point to the mouse cursor.